cdlhub/documentation/Inputtools.md

 | vulnerability_id  | int    |    4   | Identifier of the vulnerability distribution of the item      |   345456    |
 | tiv               | float  |    4   | The total insured value of the item                           |   200000    |
 | group_id          | int    |    4   | Identifier of the correlation group of the item               |    1        |

+The data should be ordered by areaperil_id, vulnerability_id ascending and not contain nulls.

 #### exposuretobin
 ```